LarsBesselmann/LibertyGettingStarted-Lab/README.md

-In the lab environment, the Liberty tools plugin has been installed into Visual Studio Code.
+In the lab environment, the Liberty Tools Plugin has been installed into Visual Studio Code.
 Therefore you will use the integrated Liberty dashboard which will execute under the cover the related maven commands.

 1. In Visual Studio Code, expand the Liberty Dashboard.